-Prince Mikasa, uncle of Emperor AKihito, dies at 100
+Prince Mikasa, uncle of Emperor Akihito, dies at 100

 TOKYO, Oct.
 27, Kyodo

-Prince Mikasa, uncle of Emperor Akihito and the oldest member of the imperial family, died at a Tokyo hospital on Thursday, the Imperial Household Agency said.
+Prince Mikasa, uncle of Emperor Akihito and the oldest member of the imperial family, died of cardiac arrest at a Tokyo hospital on Thursday, the Imperial Household Agency said.
 He was 100.

 The prince, who was the youngest brother of Emperor Hirohito, the current emperor's father, was known as a scholar of ancient Oriental history and served as honorary president of the Middle Eastern Culture Center in Japan and the Japan-Turkey Society.